-There have been no Other Sources (bonfires, firework displays, domestic wood burners) that have contributed to identified air pollution, although there was an increase in smoke complaints received by the council in 2020 - for example between March, April May 2019 there were 13 domestic bonfire complaints.
-This increase by 285% to 50 for the same three month period in 2020.
+There have been no Other Sources (bonfires, firework displays, domestic wood burners) that have contributed to identified air pollution.

 Monmouthshire County Council confirms that there are no new or newly identified local developments which may have an impact on air quality within the Local Authority area.

 Monmouthshire County Council confirms that all the following have been considered:

-• Road traffic sources
+- Road traffic sources

 - Other transport sources

 - Industrial sources

 - Commercial and domestic sources

 - New developments with fugitive or uncontrolled sources.